New and altered geographic names of Te Tau ihu

 Between Wairau River and White Bluffs.
 According to Insull, Te Pokohiwi translates as the “shoulder” and this name refers to the shape and position of the Bank.
 Was also locally known as Boulder Bank.

 - Ōhinemahuta River

-A stream flowing from Richmond Range near Mount Sunday into Wairau River approximately 4 km northwest of Renwick.
-Old Rangitāne/Ngāti Mamoe name of place where Tupuna Hine Mahuta lived hence – Ōhinemahuta.
+A stream flowing from Richmond Range near Mount Sunday into Wairau River, approximately 4 km northwest of Renwick.
+It is the old Rangitāne/Ngāti Mamoe name of place where Tupuna Hine Mahuta lived hence – Ōhinemahuta.

 - Ōpaoa River

-A river flowing from the confluence of Omaka River and Ruakanakana Creek approximately 2 km northeast of Renwick generally east into Wairau River at Wairau Bar.
+A river flowing from the confluence of the Omaka River and Ruakanakana Creek, approximately 2 km northeast of Renwick, generally east into the Wairau River at Wairau Bar.
 Ngāti Rarua translates this as Smoking River, which can be described as the mist or fog rising off this particular river giving the appearance of smoke hanging over the water.
-This awa along with the Wairau was an important food resource and integral part of day to day life for Ngāti Rarua.
-Rangitāne notes that Inskull in Place Names of Marlborough (p.
-54) translates ‘Paoa’ as smoke – ‘smoky river’.
+This awa, along with the Wairau, was an important food resource and integral part of day-to-day life for Ngāti Rarua.
+Rangitāne notes that Insull, in Place Names of Marlborough (p.
+54), translates ‘Paoa’ as smoke – ‘smoky river’.
 There are several different explanations for the name.
 This place was very swampy and the river became murky with the appearance of smoke.
 It is also known as the place of the grey teal.
 The tupuna Paoa had a pa there and the place was named after him.

 - Ōraumoa / Fighting Bay